gferreira/fb-variable-spacing/docs/_topics/spacing-vs-tracking.md

 Basic typesetting
 -----------------

-Let’s start by looking at the basic typesetting mechanism at work, without kerning.
+Let’s start by looking at the basic typesetting mechanism at work, without involving kerning at first.

 ### Tracking